davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- Socket funds research on typosquat detection in software package ecosystems.
 - Serving on the **EuroSec 2025 PC**.
 - NSF funds a travel grant to bring US-based students to ICSE 2025.
 Thank you, US taxpayers!
 - One paper accepted to **USENIX'25**: An interview study on when, how, and why software engineers adopt software signing for provenance.
 Congrats to Kelechi and the team!